Stelzi79/docker-up/README.md

 # docker-up
-A simplification of commands surronding Docker Compose up
+A simplification of commands surrounding Docker Compose up